 Xenotransplantation refers to the transplantation of an organ from an individual of one species to an individual of a different species.
+(The prefix "xeno-" is from the Greek word for "foreigner" or "stranger.")
 Usually, humans are the proposed recipients of xenotransplantation.
-Xenotransplants that have been previously been attempted have involved chimpanzee kidneys, chimpanzee livers, chimpanzee hearts, baboon livers, baboon hearts, pig corneas, pig pancreases, and more.
+Xenotransplants that have been previously attempted have involved chimpanzee kidneys, chimpanzee livers, chimpanzee hearts, baboon livers, baboon hearts, pig corneas, pig pancreases, and more.
 However, xenotransplant recipients rarely survive long-term following their procedures.
+In October 2021, a kidney from a genetically altered pig was transplanted temporarily to a brain-dead recipient whose family had consented to the procedure.
+The kidney functioned normally, paving the way for future research on xenotransplantation.